vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/024/07_na_yaM.md

 title = "07"

 +++
 As usual, aryáḥ has a number of possible interpr.
-Ge takes it as nom. pl.
+Geldner takes it as nom. pl.

 identical to the sūráyaḥ in d.
-Old suggests either acc. pl. or abl. sg. without choosing one.
-Thieme (Fremdling, 73-74) opts for the abl. sg., which he construes (as does Old) with the splv. nṛ́tamāsaḥ: “… als unsere, im Vergleich zum Fremdling sehr heldenhaften Schutzherren …” But of course an ablative with a superlative would be highly unusual (though Old offers a single parallel and a ref. to Delbrück’s Vgl.
+Oldenberg suggests either acc. pl. or abl. sg. without choosing one.
+Thieme (Fremdling, 73-74) opts for the abl. sg., which he construes (as does Oldenberg) with the splv. nṛ́tamāsaḥ: “… als unsere, im Vergleich zum Fremdling sehr heldenhaften Schutzherren …” But of course an ablative with a superlative would be highly unusual (though Oldenberg offers a single parallel and a ref. to Delbrück’s Vgl.

 Syn.).
 I also take it as an abl., but suggest construing it with puráḥ.
 I now see that this is also problematic, since it is not clear that puráḥ ever takes the abl.
 Gr gives two exx.: but in IV.7.9 the supposed abl. is a gen. and construed elsewhere; in III.53.23 the form in question (áśvān) could be either an abl. sg. or an acc. pl. in sandhi.